The 17 Best Things to do in Denali National Park

 Working as a hiking guide in Denali, I had the opportunity to be a part of several heli-hiking tours with TEMSCO.
 I can say that flying in a helicopter is an experience not to be missed.
 The increased visibility as well as the maneuverability of the chopper make it completely different from an airplane flight!

 A TEMSCO glacier landing is much more interactive than most flightseeing tours.
 Instead of just flying around Denali, you will get to land on a glacier and experience first-hand what it’s like to live in a place like Alaska.
 Unlike a flight with Denali Air, TEMSCO’s tours are all in helicopters, which gives the pilots much more freedom to land wherever they want.
+The downside of TEMSCO’s tours is that the views aren’t nearly as good as Denali Air’s.

 A view of the lower Yanert Glacier